 Handicap International’s goal in Morocco is to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.
-The organization currently employs 12 national staff for Morocco-based programs and five expatriate staff for the Maghreb regional program coordination.
+The organization currently employs 12 national staff and two expatriates for Morocco-based programs, and two national staff and six expatriate staff for the Maghreb regional program coordination.

 Handicap International performed an exploratory mission in Morocco in 1993 at the request of the Moroccan Ministry of Public Health.
 In 1996, the organization launched a training project for orthopedic technicians, and a support project to improve rehabilitation services.
 Though Morocco’s transition towards democracy has gained considerable momentum since 2011, much progress towards equality for people with disabilities has yet to be made.
 One major victory that came out of the Arab Spring was a constitutional reform that now includes protections against discrimination on the basis of disability.
 According to a National Disability Survey, one in four households is affected by disability.

 - Political inclusion